 The FMA supervises the solvency of insurance and reinsurance undertakings in accordance with the VAG.

-The new supervisory regime introduced with the implementation of the Solvency II Directive and the supplementary Commission Delegated Regulation (2015/35) obliges insurance and reinsurance undertakings to calculate their solvency capital requirements on the basis of a balance sheet that recognises assets and liabilities at market value.
+The supervisory regime introduced with the implementation of the Solvency II Directive and the supplementary Commission Delegated Regulation (2015/35) obliges insurance and reinsurance undertakings to calculate their solvency capital requirements on the basis of a balance sheet that recognises assets and liabilities at market value.
 The assessment does not follow national rules but is carried out on the basis of international accounting standards.
-Taking market values as basis allows a better risk assessment and depiction of the actual economic situation of the insurance undertaking.
+Taking market values as basis allows for a better risk assessment and depiction of the actual economic situation of the insurance undertaking.